 CRM or Customer Relationship Management is a business process in which companies manage their relationships and contacts.
 Although the term CRM has customers, CRM does not limit itself to just customers.
 CRM aims to address whenever an individual is in touch with the company.
 To explain, individuals may be one of the following;

 - Sales Opportunities

 Essentially, with a CRM, it becomes impossible to ignore a customer.
-CRM allows you to deal with leads systematically, minimizes neglect of any particular lead.
+CRM allows you to deal with leads systematically minimizes neglect of any particular lead.
 CRM tells you when to contact your leads, what you should say, and how to say it.

 Brief about CRM History

 Customer relationship management dates to the 1970s.
 Initially, businesses used a survey to evaluate customer satisfaction.
-As computer technology developed, companies used spreadsheets to categorize and analyze data and create a list of customers, which become the basis for database marketing.
+As computer technology developed, companies used spreadsheets to categorize and analyze data and create a list of customers, which became the basis for database marketing.

 With the advances of the internet, the early 2000s saw CRM migrate into cloud technology, which means that users could access it online from any computer.

 Before discussing the benefits of a CRM, we need to differentiate between CRM Tools and CRM Strategy.